GuideAI health tools

 Where Vero fits

-Vero isn't positioned as the "best AI at everything" — it's positioned as the best AI for understanding your own health data specifically.
+Vero isn't positioned as the "best AI at everything" — it's positioned as a personal health organizer and explainer for your owndata.
 If your question is "what does my A1C trend mean given my history and medications," or "how does last night's sleep relate to what my labs have shown over the past few months," that's the job Vero is built for, because it's the one tool in this comparison actually holding that data.
+It is not a medical device and should not be the sole basis for diagnosis or treatment decisions.
 For general medical education or non-health tasks, a general-purpose LLM remains a great choice.

 Get answers grounded in your own health data